postgrespro/pg_probackup/Documentation.md

 To add a new backup instance, run the following command:

-    pg_probackup add-instance -B backupdir -D datadir --instance instance_name [--external-dirs=external_directory_path] [remote_backup_options]
+    pg_probackup add-instance -B backup_dir -D data_dir --instance instance_name
+    [remote_backup_options]

 where:
-- *datadir* is the data directory of the cluster you are going to back up.
+- *data_dir* is the data directory of the cluster you are going to back up.
 To set up and use pg_probackup, write access to this directory is required.
 -  *instance_name* is the name of the subdirectories that will store WAL and backup files for this cluster.
-- The optional *--external-dirs* parameter provides the path to one or more directories to include into the backup that are located outside of the data directory.
-To specify several external directories, separate their paths by a colon.
+- The optional [remote_backup_options](#remote-backup-options) should be used if *data_dir* is located on remote machine.

-pg_probackup creates the instance_name subdirectories under the *backups/* and *wal/* directories of the backup catalog.
+pg_probackup creates the *instance_name* subdirectories under the *backups/* and *wal/* directories of the backup catalog.
 The *backups/instance_name* directory contains the *pg_probackup.conf* configuration file that controls backup and restore settings for this backup instance.
-If you run this command with the optional *--external-dirs* parameter, this setting is added to *pg_probackup.conf*, so the specified external directories will be backed up each time you create a backup of this instance.
-For details on how to fine-tune pg_probackup configuration, see the section called “Configuring pg_probackup”.
+If you run this command with the [remote_backup_options](#remote-backup-options), used parameters will be added to *pg_probackup.conf*.
+For details on how to fine-tune pg_probackup configuration, see the section [Configuring pg_probackup](#configuring-pg_probackup).

-The backup catalog must belong to the file system of the database server.
-The user launching pg_probackup must have full access to the contents of the backup catalog.
+The user launching pg_probackup must have full access to **backup_dir** directory and at least read-only access to **data_dir** directory.
 If you specify the path to the backup catalog in the *BACKUP_PATH* environment variable, you can omit the corresponding option when running pg_probackup commands.

-Since pg_probackup uses a regular PostgreSQL connection and the replication protocol, pg_probackup commands require connection options.
-To avoid specifying these options each time on the command line, you can set them in the pg_probackup.conf configuration file using the *set-config* command.
-For details, see the section called “Configuring pg_probackup”.

 ##### Configuring the Database Cluster